OE100/PossessedMask/README.md

 # Releases

+# Version 1.1.1

+- Fixed item name bug causing the mask value and spawn chance not to be changed.

 # Version 1.1.0

 - Hopefully fixed a bug where if a masked enemy spawned on a planet that is disallowed in vanilla it would just get stuck.